shoaibur/Deep-Learning/Autoencoder/README.md

 # Autoencoders

 Autoencoders are neural networks used for data compression, signal de-noising and dimensionality reduction.
+An autoencoder contains an encoder and a decoder.

+[Image]

-Two major types of autoencoders are:
+Two major types of auto-encoding methods:

-1) Linear autoencoder
+1) Linear auto-encoding
+* Used linear or fully connected layers

-2) Convolutional autoencoder
+2) Convolutional auto-encoding
 * Transpose convolution
 * Upsampling or interpolation